AppImage/AppImageKit/README.md

 cat Your.squashfs >> Your.AppImage
 chmod a+x Your.AppImage
 ```

+## AppImage usage

+Running an AppImage mounts the filesystem image and transparently runs the contained application.
+So the usage of an AppImage normally should equal the usage of the application contained in it.
+However, there is special functionality, as described here.

+### Command line arguments

+If you invoke an AppImage built with a recent version of AppImageKit with one of these special command line arguments, then the AppImage will behave differently:

+- `--appimage-offset` prints the offset at which the embedded filesystem image starts, and then exits.
+This is useful in case you would like to loop-mount the filesystem image using the `mount -o loop,offset=...` command
+- `--appimage-extract` extracts the contents from the embedded filesystem image, then exits.
+This is useful if you are using an AppImage on a system on which FUSE is not available
+- `--appimage-version` prints the version of AppImageKit, then exits.
+This is useful if you would like to file issues
+- `--appimage-updateinformation` prints the update information embedded into the AppImage, then exits.
+This is useful for debugging binary delta updates
+- `--appimage-signature` prints the digital signature embedded into the AppImage, then exits.
+This is useful for debugging binary delta updates.
+If you would like to validate the embedded signature, you should use the `validate` command line tool that is part of AppImageKit

+### Special directories

+Normally the application contained inside an AppImage will store its configuration files whereever it normally stores them (most frequently somewhere inside `$HOME`).
+If you invoke an AppImage built with a recent version of AppImageKit and have one of these special directories in place, then the configuration files will be stored alongside the AppImage.
+This can be useful for portable use cases, e.g., carrying an AppImage on a USB stick, along with its data.

+- If there is a directory with the same name as the AppImage plus `.home`, then export `$HOME`.
+- If there is a directory with the same name as the AppImage plus `.config`, then export `$XDG_CONFIG_HOME`.

 ## appimaged usage

 `appimaged` is an optional daemon that watches locations like `~/bin` and `~/Downloads` for AppImages and if it detects some, registers them with the system, so that they show up in the menu, have their icons show up, MIME types associated, etc. It also unregisters AppImages again from the system if they are deleted.
 If [firejail](https://github.com/netblue30/firejail) is installed, it runs the AppImages with it.